guinslym/Django-Code-Review-CodeEntrepreneurs/README.md

 Note:
 This command seems to work better if I am not in a virtual env
 ```
-python manage.py shell_plus
+python manage.py shell_plus #use `shell` in case this doesn't work
 ```

 ##Bugs
 - Unique slug doesn't seems to work on a new created course?
+The Signal is not working